 A raised saloon means you have excellent views from both the saloon and from the nav station.

 Why not a Catamaran?

 For cruising up and down the Caribbean we think a catamaran is great.
 For chartering they’re great too.
 However, as a live aboard vessel for world cruising, and for those of us planning long passages its not so straightforward.
 In rough waters we find a monohull has a nicer motion.
 Cats tend to have a more confused motion with large seas affecting the boat twice for each wave.
 For cruising Europe and the Med we feel a cat will restrict you in a number of harbours and that a monohull is better suited.
 For high latitude cruising such as Patagonia and Northern Europe a monohull is also better suited.
 Perhaps we’re just “mono-hullers” :-)

 Are you looking for the perfect boat for your cruising plans?
 We are working on the next "Distant Shores" cruising boat for our upcoming 'round the world cruise.

-If you would like to follow along to see the process of designing and building a new boat, please join our special newsletter list
+If you would like to follow along to see the process of designing and building a new boat, please join our newsletter list

 This is the first year cruising with our brand new Southerly 480 Distant Shores III.
 Come along as we shake her down in the English Channel, then head south down the coasts of France Spain and Portugal en route to the Canary Islands.
 Then its the big jump to the Caribbean in time for Christmas.